Election Briefing 2024

 The Christian Institute is a registered charity and we cannot tell you how to vote.
 What we can do in this briefing is address:

-• why should you vote?
+• why you should vote

 • biblical priorities